 You might have heard of etanol or ethyl alcohol; both names for the alcohol in drinks.
 But what is alcohol chemically speaking?

 Alcohols are organic compounds with an –OH bounded to a carbon atom.
 This –OH is the hydroxy group (from hydrogen and oxygen), which provides specific characteristics to the compound as its functional group.

-Take two alkanes, ethane (CH3CH3) an butane (CH3CH2CH2CH3).
+Take two <a title="'What is actually butane?
+Linear alkanes ' alkanes, ethane (CH3CH3) an butane (CH3CH2CH2CH3).
 Their alcohols replaced an hydrogen atom with a hydroxy group, ethanol (CH3CH2OH) and butanol (CH3CH2CH2CH2OH).
 By now, you can guess that the sufix -ol identifies alcohols.
 That n between the name or the parent alkane and the sufix exists for ethymological reasons.

-Just like with alkenes, we have 1-butanol (CH3–CH2−CH2−CH2OH) and 2-butanol (CH3–CH2−CHOH–CH3); but not 4-butanol or 3-butanol, which would just mean reading the formula backwards.
+Just like with <a title="'All that glitters is not butane.
+Linear alkenes and alkynes' alkenes, we have butan-1-ol (CH3–CH2−CH2−CH2OH) and butan-2-ol (CH3–CH2−CHOH–CH3); but not butan-4-ol or butan-3-ol, which would just mean reading the formula backwards.
 Note that the general formula of both butanols is C4H10O.

 Should you wonder if all alcohols can be drunk, the answer is no; only ethanol.
 Even if they belong to the same family, or homologous series, they are different compounds with different properties.
 Methanol (CH3OH), with just one carbon atom fewer than ethanol, would make you blind.
 And then it would kill you; which makes blindness less relevant.